Mikaelia/personal_landing_page/README.md

 # Personal Website

-This is the landing page to my personal website https://www.mikaelagurney.com.
-The project is currently in-development
+My personal website.
+I have replicated this website with a version built with Gatsby.js available at: https://www.mikaelagurney.com.

 ## Tech